RosaEs/Getting-and-Cleaning-Data/CodeBook.md

 Save the first data set with the name "first_tidy_data_set.txt"

-Create a second tidy data set with average of each variable for each activity and each subject.
+Create a second tidy data set with average of each variable for each activity and each subject:

 Melt the dataset using as ID "Activity_ID", "Activity_Name", "Subject_ID"
 Cast the dataset with Activity_Name and Subject_ID as IDs and mean as the function.